r-zubkov/codex.docs/README.md

-# CodeX Docs
+# CodeX Docs (Fork)

-[CodeX Docs](https://docs.codex.so/) is a free docs application.
-It's based on Editor.js ecosystem which gives all modern opportunities for working with content.
+[CodeX Docs](https://docs.codex.so/) is a documentation app built on the Editor.js ecosystem.

-You can use it for product documentation, for internal team docs, for personal notes or any other need.
+This repository is an independent fork focused on project-specific improvements.

 ![page-overview-bright](https://user-images.githubusercontent.com/3684889/190149130-6a6fcdec-09bc-4f96-8bdc-5ff4d789f248.png)

-It's super easy to install and use.

 ## Fork Notice

-This repository is a fork of the original [CodeX Docs](https://github.com/codex-team/codex.docs).
+This project is forked from the original [codex-team/codex.docs](https://github.com/codex-team/codex.docs).

-It keeps the original product idea and architecture, with additional project-specific improvements.

 Main fork differences:

 - Extended Editor.js stack and rendering with extra tools/plugins, including `@editorjs/quote`, `editorjs-toggle-block`, and `editorjs-superscript`
 - Added support for deployment under sub-URL (for example `/docs`) via `frontend.basePath`, including routes, assets, auth redirects and API endpoints
 - Added optional SOCKS proxy support for external links metadata fetching (`frontend.isUseSocksProxy` + `socksProxy` with whitelist support)
+- Increased backend payload limits for JSON and URL-encoded requests to `5mb`
+- Improved table of contents behavior and styles for long pages
 - Removed built-in analytics and error-report integrations in this fork

 Fork config example: